Windows XP visual styles: Watercolor

-"Watercolor" (internally named "Business" and codenamed "Professional") is a placeholder visual style used in early pre-release builds of Windows XP from builds 2250 (Note: The theme first appeared in an inaccessible form in build 2223, as an early, unfinished form of the theme that appeared in build 2250.) to 2419 and later appeared (in source code form) in the leaked source code of Windows XP in September 2020.
-Officially known as "Watercolor button style", it was the first theme developed by Microsoft to take advantage of the visual style API during its early stages of development.
-It more closely resembles Windows Classic, featuring sharp edges and similar window proportions.
-It features a primarily blue and white style with mostly flat shading and retains certain UI elements from the Classic theme style.
-This theme is unofficially available as a separate theme made by enthusiasts.
+"Watercolor" (internally named "Business" and codenamed "Professional") is a placeholder visual style used in early pre-release builds of Windows XP from builds 2250 (Note: Watercolor first appeared in an inaccessible form in build 2223 as an early, unfinished form of the one that appeared in build 2250.) to 2419 and later appeared (in source code form) in the leaked source code of Windows XP in September 2020.
+Officially known as "Watercolor button style", it was the first visual style developed by Microsoft to take advantage of the visual style API during its early stages of development.
+Intended to improve upon the visual elements of Windows Classic, it primarily uses a blue and white style design and retains certain elements of Windows Classic such as the sharp edges and similar window proportions.
+It also uses a red color scheme for inactive windows, which was originally gray in builds prior to build 2257 and later changed to dark blue as early as build 2264.